 In some cases and when possible, engineers from the purchasing company where the machine has to be assembled assist the dismantling and loading so they can learn about the machine.
 This makes assembling at the destination factory much easier.
 In this case, technicians from Canada were present and could check in real-time how wiring was disconnected and correctly labelled.

 Let´s take a look into MachinePoint´s typical working day when developing the important task of supervising transport and loadings.

-The following day the drying equipment had to be disconnected and packed - cables, suction pipes, water, etc. Parallel to this the clamping and injection units dismantled the previous day need to be moved from the factory to the warehouse.
+Day 3 The following day the drying equipment had to be disconnected and packed - cables, suction pipes, water, etc. Parallel to this the clamping and injection units dismantled the previous day needed to be moved from the factory to the warehouse.